 Committee members should read the HDR/GeoEngineers irrigated area analysis comparison study memo when it is available, and bring forward any questions or concerns at the February meeting.

 Paul Pickett will confirm the numbers in his sensitivity analysis and clarify which consumptive use calculations are used.
-Angela will distribute the revised sensitivity analysis for review.

 The Squaxin Island Tribe and Mason County will meet to further discuss possibily separating John’s Creek from the Oakland subbasin if it is a proposal that continues to be persued.